 If the child was born inside Australia to an eligible parent, a visa application does not need to be submitted, as the child will automatically be granted full citizenship in Australia.
 The Child visa is designed to help children who were born outside of Australia join their parents permanently within the country.
 Read on to find out more about this type of visa.

-… must be within Australia at the time of lodging the application (for the Onshore 802).
-Applicants from outside Australia will need to apply for the Offshore 101 visa.
+- Must be within Australia at the time of lodging the application (for the onshore 802).
+Applicants from outside Australia will need to apply for the offshore 101 visas.

-… enrol in Australia’s Medicare program to receive insurance cover for expenses related to healthcare.
+- Enroll in Australia’s Medicare program to receive insurance coverage for expenses related to healthcare.